 The package assumes that even distribution of spots across a day, a week, or a month is how advertising works.
 Sometimes it is.
 Often it isn't.

 If your best customers are commuters driving to work between 7 and 9am, spreading spots evenly across the day means you're buying a lot of impressions when your customers aren't in the car.
-If your business peaks in April and May, a 12-month package with even monthly distribution means you're spending the same in January, when nobody's thinking about what you sell, as you are in your peak season.
+If your business peaks in April and May, a 12-month package with even monthly distribution means you're spending the same in January as you are in your peak season.
 If your message needs length to explain a complex service, buying 30-second packages because that's what's bundled gives you half the time you need.

 Each of these is a small misalignment.
 Put them together and you've built a campaign that looks reasonable on a spreadsheet and underperforms in the market.